southgateai/academic-hugo/content/authors/andy/_index.md

 ---

 Andy Southgate works to combat the threat of Artificial Intelligence as it grows in capability.
 Originating from the cybersecurity industry, the focus of his interest is the intersection and co-evolution of artificial intelligence and cyber defence.
-His expertise lies in the detection and elimination of threats in distributed and cloud computing, including rapid dynamic response and at large scale.
+His background lies in the detection and elimination of threats in distributed and cloud computing, including rapid dynamic response on a large scale.